loremipsumdonec/optimizely-testframework/Docs/create_a_test_framework_part_5.md

 It is important that you and your team decide how you want to write your test cases and at what level of ambition you want.
 Then build a service that will enable you to work in that way.

-The following sections concerning the structure of test cases will be according to the way I prefer.
-It's not necessarily the way that might suit you.
-The goal here is to give you inspiration.

-> It is free to take the code that is in this repository and adapt it to your needs.

 ## A real test case

 Now it is time to show a real test case that tests an implementation of a bread crumb function, the code for the test case is in the file BreadcrumbsServiceTest.cs and you can find the implementation in the BreadCrumbs directory in the repository.